 - Second-year and beyond price increases are steep

-- Both Norton and LifeLock have poor customer responsiveness reviews
+- Both Norton and LifeLock have some poor customer responsiveness reviews

 - Limits you to one bureau’s credit monitoring in the lowest-priced tiers

-Although the differences in the IdentityForce vs LifeLock comparison are close, I found enough benefits in what IdentityForce offers to give it the edge over LifeLock.
-I believe IdentityForce offers a better value in terms of its feature set, especially for families.
+Although the differences in the IdentityForce vs LifeLock comparison are close, I found enough benefits in what LifeLock offers to give it the edge .
+LifeLock has more features and a more trustworthy brand name, giving it the slight edge, despite higher price points.

-If you are a single user with very basic needs, or if you have a highly complex financial life, I would say LifeLock is the slightly better deal.
+If you are a single user with very basic needs, or if you have a highly complex financial life, I would say LifeLock is definitely the better deal.
 It has a lower cost in its lowest-priced tier than IdentityForce, and it offers a few advanced features in its highest-priced tiers that IdentityForce can’t quite match.
-However, for the average user and average family, IdentityForce is a better value.

 In terms of the types of personal information they monitor, both services are nearly identical.
 You do have to upgrade to LifeLock’s higher-pricing tiers to receive all of the features that IdentityForce offers in both of its tiers.